juliusv/prometheus_workshop/workshop.md

 notifications, just to see how alerts arrive there.
 In practice, you want to configure one of the many notification methods described [in the docmentation](http://prometheus.io/docs/alerting/alertmanager/).
-Pay special attention to the aggregation rules, which allows you to route alerts to different destinations.
+Pay special attention to the aggregation rules, which allow you to route alerts to different destinations.

 To point your Prometheus server to an Alertmanager, use the `-alertmanager.url`